Read: Matthew 5:43-48

 “Bless those who persecute you; bless and do not curse.
 Rejoice with those who rejoice, and weep with those who weep.
 Be of the same mind toward one another; do not be haughty in mind, but associate with the lowly.
 Do not be wise in your own estimation.
 Never pay back evil for evil to anyone.
 Respect what is right in the sight of all men.
 If possible, so far as it depends on you, be at peace with all men.
 Never take your own revenge, beloved, but leave room for the wrath of God, for it is written, “Vengeance is Mine, I will repay,” says the Lord.
 “But if your enemy is hungry, feed him, and if he is thirsty, give him a drink; for in so doing you will heap burning coals on his head.”
 Do not be overcome by evil, but overcome evil with good.”
 (Romans 12:14-21).

 Evidently the extraordinary love to which we are called to is not easy.
-However, we must always remember that, “God who is at work in you” (Philippians 2:13), does not leave us to figure these things out by ourselves; Jesus, by His Spirit, is always with us and is working in us.
-It’s when our focus is upon Him and not upon our efforts to please Him, that we are able to find that we can do these things.
+However, we must always remember that, “God who is at work in you” (Philippians 2:13), does not leave us to figure these things out by ourselves; Jesus, by His Spirit, is always with us and is working in us to help us to counter-culturally love beyond our own ‘tribe’.

 (Sign up below if you enjoyed this article and don’t want to miss any)